 To cook good food all you really need is good pans and sharp knives.
 Our basic kit consists of stainless steel pans, enamelled cast-iron casseroles, one huge enamel faitout, and many of those Spanish earthenware gratin dishes.
 These are great — you can even fry in them on top of the stove, and if you burn stuff on, just soak overnight and the debris will float off; who needs non-stick coatings?
 They’ll crack or craze eventually, but they only cost a couple of pounds each, so just buy another one.

 Small kitchens mean gadgets have to earn their place.
 I’m not a gadget fan anyway; most don’t justify the space they take up and the time involved in assembling, disassembling, cleaning and putting away.
 The only ones I use regularly are a hand-held electric whisk, and an Italian espresso machine.
 The food processor and pressure cooker live in cupboards and are only brought out very occasionally.
 So all recipes here can be prepared with minimal equipment.

 Edit 2015: the food processor broke and I didn’t replace it.
 I bought a Bosch stand mixer instead, mainly for bread-making purposes.
-It turns out I don’t use it that much for this purpose, but it very surprisingly has an excellent grating and slicing attachment, better than the food processor and much easier to clean.
+I use it a fair amount for bread and cakes, and it very surprisingly has an excellent grating and slicing attachment, better than the food processor and much easier to clean.
 I found a corner for it on the worktop.